 How accurate are ultrasound scans in picking up VUR?

 An ultrasound cannot exclude all cases of VUR as it is an observer-dependent investigation.
-Mahant et al (2002) reported low sensitivity of 40% and a specificity of 76% when diagnosing VUR, but the majority of these patients had lower grade reflux.
-There is now increasing awareness that low-grade reflux and mild scarring are unlikely to cause long term problems, therefore the argument presents itself: is there any benefit in investigating for them?
-Ultrasound scans are more likely to detect higher grade reflux and hence clinically significant cases, but further evidence is needed to support this approach.
+Mahant et al (2002) reported low sensitivity of 40% and a specificity of 76% when diagnosing VUR, but the majority of these patients had lower-grade reflux.
+There is increasing awareness that low-grade reflux and mild scarring are unlikely to cause long-term problems.
+Therefore, the argument presents itself: is there any benefit in investigating them?
+Ultrasound scans are more likely to detect higher-grade reflux and clinically significant cases, but further evidence is needed to support this approach.

 The take homes

 Some evidence suggests that children with ultrasound abnormalities or recurrent UTIS are at increased risk of complications from UTIs, regardless of their age or sex.
 There is no clear consensus on when to request a DMSA or MCUG but the latest evidence suggests that DMSA scans may not be necessary in all children with recurrent infections and a normal ultrasound scan.
 Clinicians should be aware of this existing controversy, weighing up the benefits and risks in order to make informed clinical decisions.